-Irish eel ramps were used to collect eels at all sites.
-The ramp configuration successfully attracts and captures small eels in tidal waters of Chesapeake Bay.
-Ramp operation requires a continuous flow of water over the climbing substrate and the collection device; continuous flow was accomplished through a gravity feed.
-Hoses were attached to the ramp and collection buckets to allow for quick removal of eels for sampling.
-EnkamatTM erosion control material on the ramp floor provided a textured climbing surface.
-The ramps were placed on an incline (15-45°) with the ramp entrance and textured mat extending into the water.
-The ramp entrance was placed in shallow water (< 25 cm) to prevent submersion of the entire ramp.
-The inclined ramp and an additional 4o incline of the substrate inside the ramp provided sufficient slope to create attractant flow.
-A hinged lid provided access for cleaning and flow adjustments.
+Irish eel ramps (below) are used to collect eels at all sites.
+Ramp operation requires a continuous flow of water over the climbing substrate and into the collection device and is accomplished through a gravity feed.
+EnkamatTM erosion control material on the ramp floor provides a textured climbing surface.
+The ramps are placed on an incline (15-45°) with the ramp entrance and textured mat extending into the water.
+The ramp position, along with the additional 4° incline of the substrate inside the ramp, provides sufficient slope to create attractant flow.

-Only eels in the ramp's collection bucket (not on the climbing surface) were recorded.
-Trap performance was rated on a scale of 0 to 3 (0 = new set; 1 = gear fishing; 2 = gear fishing, but not efficiently; 3 = gear not fishing).
-Water temperature, air temperature, and precipitation were recorded during most site visits.
-All eels were enumerated and placed above the impediment, with any subsample information recorded, if applicable.
-Specimens less than or equal to ~ 85 mm total length (TL) were classified as YOY, while those > 85 were considered elvers.
-These lengths correspond to the two distinct length-frequency modes observed in the 2000 survey, which likely reflects differing year classes (Geer 2001; note: eels longer than 254 mm TL are considered yellow phase eels, although this is not explicitly stated in Geer 2001).
-Length, weight, and pigmentation stage (see Haro and Krueger 1988) were recorded from 60 eels weekly.
+Only eels in the ramp's collection bucket (not on the climbing surface) are recorded.
+Trap performance is rated on a scale of 0 to 3 (0 = new set; 1 = gear fishing; 2 = gear fishing, but not efficiently; 3 = gear not fishing) and water temperature, air temperature, and precipitation are recorded during most site visits.
+All eels are enumerated and placed above the impediment, with any subsample information recorded, if applicable.
+Specimens less than or equal to ~ 85 mm total length (TL) are classified as YOY, while those > 85 are considered elvers.
+Length, weight, and pigmentation stage are recorded from 60 eels weekly.

 - the simple, arithmetic average over the time period sampled,